 Any!
 Use designs in Cricut Design Space or your own designs.
 I do think the template directions above will really help you create mugs that you love.

-The small mug is 8.75″ x 3.79″ (22.2 cm x 9.6 cm) and big mug is 8.75″ x 4.25″ (22.2 cm x 10.8 cm).
+The small mug is 8.75″ x 3.79″ (22.2 cm x 9.6 cm), and the big mug is 8.75″ x 4.25″ (22.2 cm x 10.8 cm).
 That is for the Cricut mug brand.
-I cannot tell you the size of a sublimation mug that you purchase.
+I cannot tell you the size of the sublimation mug that you purchase.

-What machine will cut Infusible Ink?
+What Machine Will Cut Infusible Ink?

 You can use any Cricut machine to cut Infusible Ink Transfer Sheets or to draw with Infusible Ink pens.